s3gw-tech/s3gw/docs/research/ha/RATIONALE.md

 - Periodic operations or routines not related to an input (GC, measures, telemetry, etc)

-For a bug like this, the *One Active pipeline* model could guarantee the user's operations *until the next occurrence* of the same malfunctioning.
+For a bug like this, the *Active/Standby* model could guarantee the user's operations *until the next occurrence* of the same malfunctioning.

 A definitive solution would be available only when a patch for the issue